 - Raiders of the lost temple (The Guardian)

 Disclaimer: Angkor Wat and the surrounding temples have been targeted by looters over the years and have suffered damage as a result of mass tourism.
-The Archaeology of Tomb Raider and its guest bloggers do not condone the theft or sale of looted antiquities from the site and advise all visitors to Angkor to treat the monuments with respect.
+Tomb Raider Horizons and its guest bloggers do not condone the theft or sale of looted antiquities from the site and advise all visitors to Angkor to treat the monuments with respect.